-The potential toxicity of neomycin phosphotransferase II (NPTII) has been investigated by ANZFA for a number of different applications for GM foods where acute oral toxicity studies in mice have been submitted for evaluation.
+The potential toxicity of neomycin phosphotransferase II (NPTII) has been investigated previously where acute oral toxicity studies in mice have been evaluated.
 The safety of this protein has also been considered on numerous occasions in the peer reviewed scientific literature (Flavell et al 1992, Nap et al 1992, Fuchs et al 1993a, Fuchs et al 1993b).
 In all instances it has been concluded that NPTII is non-toxic to humans.
 This conclusion also applies to NPTII in BXN cotton, which is identical to the NPTII assessed for toxicity on previous occasions.
 Furthermore, humans are extremely unlikely to be exposed to this enzyme through the consumption of refined oil and cellulose from BXN cotton as both food products are devoid of any detectable protein.